wiked03/SpreadEm/README.md

 # SpreadEm

-This is my attempt to make an fun app that will allows users to pick college footblla games against the spread and compete with friends.
+This is my attempt to make an fun hybrid app that will allow users to pick college football games against the spread and compete with friends.

 this is an ionic app and is still early in devleopement.

-to run it locally,
+to run it locally you need the ionic framework...

 npm install -g ionic